MStines007/dopa.mn-challenge/README.md

 Ask questions, tell us what you're thinking, and show us why you would be someone good to work with.
 However, do not expect us to walk you through the the entire assignment.

 One caveat of this channel is that we will be working during the times in which you may have a question.
 We may or may not be able to answer at any given moment so please be patient.

+You will receive an email invitation that will link you to your specific slack channel

 ### Starting product